Skip to content

 The BARTModel class supports the following extensions of this model:

 • Leaf Regression: Rather than letting f(X) define a standard decision tree ensemble, in which each tree uses X to partition the data and then serve up constant predictions, we allow for models f(X,Z) in which X and Z together define a partitioned linear model (X partitions the data and Z serves as the basis for regression models).
-This model can be run by specifying basis_train in the sample method.
+This model can be run by specifying leaf_basis_train in the sample method.

 • Heteroskedasticity: Rather than define \(\epsilon\) parameterically, we can let a forest \(\sigma^2(X)\) model a conditional error variance function.
 This can be done by setting num_trees_variance > 0 in the params dictionary passed to the sample method.

-sample(X_train, y_train, basis_train=None, X_test=None, basis_test=None, num_gfr=5, num_burnin=0, num_mcmc=100, params=None) #
+sample(X_train, y_train, leaf_basis_train=None, rfx_group_ids_train=None, rfx_basis_train=None, X_test=None, leaf_basis_test=None, rfx_group_ids_test=None, rfx_basis_test=None, num_gfr=5, num_burnin=0, num_mcmc=100, general_params=None, mean_forest_params=None, variance_forest_params=None, previous_model_json=None, previous_model_warmstart_sample_num=None) #

 Runs a BART sampler on provided training set.
 Predictions will be cached for the training set and (if provided) the test set.
 Does not require a leaf regression basis.